FAQ (A Guide to Cosmetic Leg Lengthening)

 - Under 18 years of age (growth plates must be closed)

-- Mentally stable (some doctors may perform or outsource a psychological evaluation)
+- Mentally unstable (some doctors may perform or outsource a psychological evaluation)

 - Not enough time between work, school, and family